smartdevicelink/sdl_evolution/proposals/0149-mt-registration-limitation.md

 ; the transports listed, its HMIlevel will be kept in NONE and the state stays in NOT_AUDIBLE.
 ; In case an app has multiple AppHMIType, requirements of all of the AppHMITypes are applied.
 ;
-; Possible AppHMITypes: DEFAULT, COMMUNICATION, MEDIA, MESSAGING, NAVIGATION, INFORMATION, SOCIAL, ;                       BACKGROUND_PROCESS, TESTING, SYSTEM, PROJECTION, REMOTE_CONTROL, NONE ; Possible transport types: TCP_WIFI, IAP_CARPLAY, IAP_USB_HOST_MODE, IAP_USB_DEVICE_MODE, IAP_USB,
+; Possible AppHMITypes: Default, Communication, Media, Messaging, Navigation, Information, Social, ;                       BackgroundProcess, Testing, System, Projection, RemoteControl, EmptyApp ; Possible transport types: TCP_WIFI, IAP_CARPLAY, IAP_USB_HOST_MODE, IAP_USB_DEVICE_MODE, IAP_USB,
 ;                           AOA_USB, IAP_BLUETOOTH, SPP_BLUETOOTH
 ;